eijnehc/RockCat/README.md

 ## Getting Started

-To run the demo in a development environment, you can simply start web app and the backend service in same terminal instances by running
+To run the demo in a development environment, you can simply start web app and the backend service in same terminal instances by running this command in the root folder

     pnpm dev